 In Sports and the Racial Divide, Volume II: A Legacy of African American Athletic Activism, Michael E. Lomax and Billy Hawkins draw together essays that examine evolving attitudes about race, sports, and athletic activism in the US.
 A follow-up to Lomax’s Sports and the Racial Divide: African American and Latino Experience in an Era of Change, this second anthology links post–World War II African American protest movements to a range of contemporary social justice interventions.

 Athlete activists have joined the ongoing pursuit for Black liberation and self-determination in a number of ways.
 Contributors examine some of these efforts, including the fight for HBCUs to enter the NCAA basketball tournament; Harry Edwards and the boycott of the 1968 Olympic Games; and US sporting culture in the post-9/11 era.
 Essays also detail topics like the protest efforts of San Francisco 49ers quarterback Colin Kaepernick; the link between the Black Power movement and the current Black Lives Matter movement; and the activism of athletes like Lebron James and Naomi Osaka.
 Collectively, these essays reveal a historical narrative in which African Americans have transformed the currency of athletic achievement into impactful political capital.

-"Sports and the Racial Divide provides a rich sociohistorical account of the role sports and athletes play in contemporary political activism."- John N. Singer, associate professor of sport management in the School of Education and Human Development at Texas A&M University
+"Sports and the Racial Divide, Volume II provides a rich sociohistorical account of the role sports and athletes play in contemporary political activism."- John N. Singer, associate professor of sport management in the School of Education and Human Development at Texas A&M University